ribamar-santarosa/champselysees/rubyment/README.md

 #### documentation

 Each function is documented in a format tought to comply to https://devhints.io/rdoc, but both `yard` and `rdoc` won't generate proper pages at ( https://rawgit.com/ribamar-santarosa/champselysees/master/rubyment/doc/index.html ).
 It results from that the documentation is better read from the source code.
+A new standard is being implemented (e.g: check `test__string_repetition`).